Plutonium-240

+As with the other major plutonium isotopes, the normal decay leads to a more-stable isotope of uranium (236U) and in effect no further decay chain on human timescales.
+Over geologic time it would follow the thorium series.

 240Pu undergoes spontaneous fission as a secondary decay mode at a small but significant rate.
-The presence of 240Pu limits plutonium's use in a nuclear bomb, because the neutron flux from spontaneous fission initiates the chain reaction prematurely, causing an early release of energy that physically disperses the core before full implosion is reached.
+The presence of 240Pu limits plutonium's use in a nuclear bomb, because the neutron flux from spontaneous fission initiates the chain reaction prematurely, causing an early release of energy that physically disperses the core before full implosion is reached (a "fizzle").

-It decays by alpha emission to uranium-236.

 Nuclear properties

 About 62% to 73% of the time when 239Pu captures a neutron, it undergoes fission; the remainder of the time, it forms 240Pu.
 The longer a nuclear fuel element remains in a nuclear reactor, the greater the relative percentage of 240Pu in the fuel becomes.

 The isotope 240Pu has about the same thermal neutron capture cross section as 239Pu (289.5±1.4 vs. 269.3±2.9 barns), but only a tiny thermal neutron fission cross section (0.064 barns).
 When the isotope 240Pu captures a neutron, it is about 4500 times more likely to become plutonium-241 than to fission.
 In general, isotopes of odd mass numbers are more likely to absorb a neutron, and can undergo fission upon neutron absorption more easily than isotopes of even mass number.
 Thus, even mass isotopes tend to accumulate, especially in a thermal reactor.